While brand awareness refers to a person’s ability to recall a brand when prompted by a specific category or cue, brand association goes beyond that.

 When people think of a specific brand, certain qualities or characteristics come to mind.
-These brand associations become rooted in the minds of consumers and are what differentiate one brand from another, providing reasons to purchase from the preferred brand and not the other.
+These associations then become rooted in the minds of consumers and are what differentiate one brand from another — providing reasons to remain loyal to certain brands.

-Yet, brand association is not inherently positive.
-Negative brand association can also exist and damage a brand’s reputation.
+Yet, brand associations are not inherently positive.
+Negative brand associations can also exist and do a great deal of damage to a brand’s reputation.
 It’s important to be aware of the brand associations connected to your brand and ensure they align with your brand’s core identity, message, and values.

 How is Brand Association Built?

-Marketing and brand campaigns, products, advertising, press releases and launch events, among other marketing activities, are all designed to establish and foster a brand’s identity and related brand associations.
+Among other marketing activities, marketing and brand campaigns, products, advertizing, press releases, and launch events are all designed to establish and foster a brand’s identity and related brand associations.

 Procter & Gamble made clever use of strategic branding activities when they reinvented men’s grooming brand Old Spice, using celebrity endorsement, humor, and playfulness to successfully establish new brand associations in the minds of consumers as humorous and edgy.
 In this case, deliberate efforts were made to move away from the existing brand association and image.

-You can work to prevent negative brand association by being aware of current events and social and cultural issues and by working hard to create and maintain positive brand association.
+You can work to prevent negative brand association by being aware of current events, social, and cultural issues, as well as by working hard to create and maintain positive brand associations.

 The Foundations of Brand Association

-Using visual design to reinforce certain brand qualities requires an understanding of how these visual cues will be understood by your target audience.
-Different colors, symbols, and shapes can have very different meanings.
+However, using visual design to reinforce certain brand qualities requires a nuanced understanding of how these visual cues will be understood by your target audience.
+Various colors, symbols, and shapes can have different meanings.

-Your choice of words and brand tone of voice provide further tools for building brand association.
-Consider the associations you want to link your brand to and seek to make links to language.
-If your brand should appeal to parents, link your brand to language that’s already associated with this role.
-Care, playfulness, love, learning, home, relationships, and so on.
+If you want your brand to appeal to parents, use language that’s already associated with this role: Care, playfulness, love, learning, home, relationships, and so on.

 Consider how Disney utilizes terms such as magical, dreams, and fantasy.
-The brand never misses an opportunity to use these words that are so strongly connected to the brand.
-This drives home the strong brand association of the Disney brand and what it stands for.
+The brand never misses an opportunity to use such language, which increases the strong connection consumers’ have between such language and the Disney brand.

 At the crux of it, positive brand association can help you drive sales and get an edge over your competitors.
 By assisting customers to remember your brand and recall its characteristics, brand association makes the buying process much easier.